You might be asking – what is Facebook Jail?

 To prevent your audience from ever feeling this way, make sure not to tag people who are not in the photo.
 Also, do not tag those who are not connected to your post.

-Over-tagging in photos is an act of spamming, and guess what?
-Facebook punishes spammers with some time behind bars!
+Over-tagging in photos is an act of spamming, and will most likely get you straight to Facebook jail.

 Curiously, Facebook does not consider mentioning users in the comment section as an offence.
 So, in case you do need to tag people, do it in the comments and avoid being put in jail.